Yvand/LDAPCP/Fix-setup-issues.md

 # Fix setup issues

-Sometimes, install, uninstall or update of LDAPCP solution fails.
-It has nothing to do with LDAPCP solution itself, but it is caused by various reasons in SharePoint.
+Sometimes, install/uninstall/update of LDAPCP solution fails.
+Most of the time, it occurs when cmdlets were executed in an old PowerShell console that had stale persisted objects.
+This caused concurrency update errors and SharePoint cancelled operation in the middle of the process.

-When this happens, most of the time LDAPCP features are in a half installed state which must be fixed.
+When this happens, some LDAPCP features are in an inconsistent state that must be fixed, this page will walk you through the steps to clean this.

+> **Important:**
+> Start a **new PowerShell console** to ensure you use up to date persisted objects, this avoids concurrency update errors.
-To fix it, open a new **PowerShell console** and perform all the step below on the server **running central administration**, in this order:
+> Make all operations in the server **running central administration**, in this order.

 ## Remove LDAPCP claims provider